lucylai96/lucylai96.github.io/ucsd.md

 - COGS 180: Decision Making in the Brain
 - COGS 182: Introduction to Reinforcement Learning
 - COGS 118D: Computational Modeling of Behavior _(as a revamped course)_

-_**I will update this page again once I receive my full teaching schedule for the 2025-2026 academic year.**_
+_I will update this section once my teaching schedule for 2025-2026 is finalized._

 #### Are you going to be designing any new courses?
 Yes!
-I love designing new courses and hope to share some of my expertise in the form of new courses.
-In particular, I am currently designing two new courses:
+I'm currently in the process of designing two new COGS courses:

 |                 **Course**              | **Description** |
 | **COGS 19: Living and Learning with AI** | Advancements in artificial intelligence (AI) are transforming the way we live, work, and learn.
 How can we leverage AI’s potential while preserving human ingenuity and intellectual agency?
 This course equips students to critically engage with and creatively utilize AI through hands-on experimentation.
 Students will evaluate AI’s capabilities and limitations, examine its impact on work, education, and creativity, and develop strategies for its responsible use. |
 | **COGS 113: Cognitive Science of Belief** | Beliefs motivate our behaviors: they influence who we vote for, whether we take action against climate change, and what we think happens when we die.
 How do beliefs form, and how are they influenced by social and cognitive factors?
 Why do some beliefs persist despite conflicting evidence, while others change?
 This course explores the mechanisms of belief formation and change through experimental and theoretical perspectives. |

 #### Do you require attendence?
-I don't require attendence in my courses, but I always strive to make class a worthwhile use of your time.
-I put a lot of effort into designing interactive, engaging lessons that promote active learning.
+I don't require attendence in my courses, but I strive to make class a valuable use of your time.
+I put effort into designing interactive, engaging lectures that promote active learning.
 Not only is this approach more effective for understanding the material, it also means you won’t need to play catch-up as much if you miss class.
 That said, I also value flexibility, so all lectures will be recorded and podcasted when possible.

 #### Can I do research with you?
-Not just yet--but hopefully soon!
-During my first year at UCSD, I’ll be focused on developing and teaching several courses for the first time, and I want to make sure they are well-prepared and high-quality.
-As a result, **I will not be recruiting research assistants for the 2025–2026 academic year** (although, stay tuned in case that changes!).
+Not just yet---but hopefully soon!
+During my first year at UCSD, I’ll be focused on developing and teaching several courses for the first time, and I want to make sure they are well-prepped and high-quality.
+As a result, **I will not be recruiting research assistants for the 2025–2026 academic year** (but stay tuned in case that changes!).

 #### I am a PhD student, can you be my main supervisor?
-As a teaching-focused faculty member, my first priority is providing high-quality teaching for the department.
-That said, I maintain an active research agenda working on computational models of learning, decision making, belief change, and human-AI collaboration (you can read more about my research [here](https://lucylai.com/research.html)).
+As a teaching-focused faculty member, my first priority is providing high-quality undergraduate instruction.
+That said, I do maintain an active research agenda working on computational models of learning, decision making, belief change, and human-AI collaboration (you can read more about my research [here](https://lucylai.com/research.html)).
 While I will be focusing my first year at UCSD on teaching, I'm open to advising or co-advising a very limited number of Ph.D. students in the future through the [Cognitive Science Ph.D.
 Program](https://cogsci.ucsd.edu/graduates/phd-program/index.html).
 I’m also happy to serve on dissertation committees where there’s a good research fit.

 ***